don/ITP-DeviceToDatabase/07_AWS/aws.md

 ### Create the Lambda function

 Use the Services menu at the top of the AWS console to navigate to the AWS Lambda page.

+![](img/lambda-home.png)

 Create a new function named `storeSensorData`.
+Let AWS create a new role with basic Lambda permissions.

+![](img/lambda-create.png)

-Change the "code entry type" from "edit code inline" to "Upload a .zip file".
+Change the *code entry type* from *edit code inline* to *Upload a .zip file*.

+![](img/lambda-create-success.png)

 Click the upload button and choose lambda.zip.
 Hit Save on the top right.

-![](img/lambda-home.png)
-![](img/lambda-create.png)
-![](img/lambda-create-success.png)
 ![](img/lambda-upload-zip.png)

 Scroll down to the Environment Variables section.
 Create a new variable CONNECTION_STRING with your PostgreSQL connection information.
 Make sure you adjust the URL for your RDS connection.